-Figure 4 plots the treatment estimates by bins and shows the delayed effect on overall enrollment is strongly correlated with student's underlying propensity to attend a four-year college; corresponding regressions are provided in Table 4 with baseline attendance values provided under the regression estimates.
-(Separate treatment effects for 2016 and 2017 are plotted in Appendix Figures 6 and 7, respectively).
-For students in the lowest propensity bin - where 83% attend no college at all - students are predominately moving from no college to community college.
-For students with the highest propensity to attend a four-year college almost all the shifting is from the four-year sector, though Table 4 suggests that there are small impacts on going to college in the second cohort.
-Students in the middle bins - those with the highest baseline attendance rates at two-year college, at roughly 27% - exhibit the larger shifts towards two-year colleges, with impacts by year two mostly indicating that the program has increased overall enrollment.10 college attendance are relatively linear in common measures of postsecondary success, such as PSAT scores and high school poverty.
-The predictive logistic regression includes indicators for student gender, ethnicity, school urbanicity (city, suburb, town, rural), and participation in Advanced Placement, along with cubics of 10th grade PSAT, 11th grade PSAT, and SAT scores, with dummies for students missing a value, and cubics for the size of the 12th grade cohort and free/reduced price lunch status.
-The predictive model was run on the 2012 cohort, including all students and not restricting to those who took the 10th grade PSAT, with results applied to all later years.
-Estimates based on models using all pretreatment years (2012 through 2015) as a baseline are identical.
+Figure 4 plots the treatment estimates by bins and shows the delayed effect on overall enrollment is strongly correlated with students' underlying propensity to attend a four-year college; corresponding regressions are provided in Table 4 with baseline attendance values provided under the regression estimates.
+(Separate treatment effects for 2016 and 2017 are plotted in Figures A6 and A7, respectively.)
+For students in the lowest propensity bin-where 83 percent attend no college at all-students are predominately moving from no college to community college.
+For students with the highest propensity to attend a four-year college, almost all the shifting is from the four-year sector, though Table 4 suggests that there are small impacts on going to college in the second cohort.
+Students in the middle bins-those with the highest baseline attendance rates at a two-year college, at roughly 27 percent-exhibit the larger shifts towards two-year colleges, with impacts by year two mostly indicating that the program has increased overall enrollment.12

-Appendix Table 4 provides additional measures of heterogeneous impacts, though given the large number of items tested I consider these results speculative.
+Table A4 provides additional measures of heterogeneous impacts, though given the large number of items tested, I consider these results speculative.
 Positive impacts on community college enrollment are consistent across groups.
 The largest gains in overall enrollment were found among African-American and Hispanic students whereas the largest shifts out of four-year colleges was among Asian students.
-Students with lower PSAT scores and in higher poverty high schools were generally more likely to respond to the promise by increasing their postsecondary enrollment, whereas, as might be expected, students who had taken the SAT were most likely to respond by shifting out of the four-year sector.
+Students with lower PSAT scores and in higher poverty high schools were generally

-10 Ferman-Pinto standard errors for Table 4 conclude positive impacts on community college attendance but again mostly fail to find significant effects within propensity groups for four-year and no college outcomes.
+$^{^{12}}$ Ferman-Pinto standard errors for Table 4 conclude positive impacts on community college attendance but again mostly fail to find significant effects within propensity groups for four-year and no college outcomes.